What is “Do Not Track”?

-The United States Federal Trade Commission has endorsed DNT as a simple way for users to inform integrated web services which offer content across the Internet (such as buttons, widgets, and other embedded features) that they do not want certain information about their webpage visits collected across websites when they have not interacted with that service's content on the page.
+The United States Federal Trade Commission has endorsed DNT as a simple way for users to inform web services that have been integrated across the Internet (such as buttons, widgets, and other embedded features or content) that they do not want certain information about their webpage visits collected across websites when they have not interacted with that service on the page.

-The DNT browser setting is now supported by recent versions of major browsers, including Firefox 5+, Internet Explorer 9+, and Safari 5.1+.
-If you are using Chrome 17.0 or higher, there is a third-party extension that enables DNT.
+The DNT browser setting is now supported by recent versions of major browsers, including Firefox 5+, Internet Explorer 9+, Safari 5.1+, and Chrome.

 We are committed to providing you with meaningful choices about the information we collect to improve your Twitter experience.
-We support DNT for our test of the tailored suggestions feature.
+We support DNT for our tailored suggestions and tailored ads.
 Here’s how: